 - (1) Estimated solely for the purpose of calculating the amount of the registration fee pursuant to Rule 457(o) of the Securities Act of 1933, as amended. - (2) Pursuant to Rule 416, the securities being registered hereunder include such indeterminate number of additional securities as may be issued after the date hereof as a result of stock splits, stock dividends or similar transactions. - (3) Includes shares of common stock the underwriters have the option to purchase to cover over-allotments, if any. - (4) No fee pursuant to Rule 457(g) under the Securities Act of 1933, as amended. - (5) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g) under the Securities Act of 1933, as amended.
 The representative's warrants are exercisable at a per share exercise price equal to 125% of the public offering price per share.
-As estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g) under the Securities Act of 1933, as amended, the proposed maximum aggregate offering price of the representative's warrants is \$1,237,500 which is equal to 125% of \$990,000 (5% of \$19,800,000). - (6) The Registrant previously paid \$2,730 in connection with the filing of this Registration Statement on May 3, 2013.
+As estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g) under the Securities Act of 1933, as amended, the proposed maximum aggregate offering price of the representative's warrants is \$1,237,500 which is equal to 125% of \$990,000 (5% of \$19,800,000). - (6) Previously paid.